OTT Content Management Systems: What You Need to Know About Video CMS in 2022

 Company Overview and Background

 Overall, the Brightcove platform includes plenty of video management features, including video API access, enhanced security, and monetization options, but access to these tools comes with a hefty price tag.
-The Brightcove website does not include pricing information, but third-party reviews suggest that pricing starts at $499 per month for basic service and goes up from there.
+The Brightcove website does not include pricing information, but third-party reviews suggest that pricing starts at $499 per month for basic service and increases.

 Brightcove also offers advanced analytics and marketing tools that differentiate the platform from many other solutions.